camunda/camunda-docs-manual/content/update/minor/723-to-724/_index.md

 This minor upgrades the JMX Prometheus Javaagent used in the Camunda docker image to version 1.0.1.
 For a complete list of changes for this upgrade, please refer to the [JMX Prometheus release notes](https://github.com/prometheus/jmx_exporter/releases/tag/1.0.1).

+# LegacyJobRetryBehaviorEnabled process engine flag

+Starting with versions 7.22.5, 7.23.2 and 7.24.0, the process engine introduces a new configuration flag: `legacyJobRetryBehaviorEnabled`.

+By default, when a job is created, its retry count is determined based on the camunda:failedJobRetryTimeCycle expression defined in the BPMN model.
+However, setting `legacyJobRetryBehaviorEnabled` to `true` enables the legacy behavior, where the job is initially assigned a fixed number of retries (typically 3), regardless of the retry configuration.

+Why enable the legacy behavior?

+- Your process logic may depend on the legacy retry count behavior.
+- The legacy behavior avoids loading the full BPMN model and evaluating expressions during job creation, which can improve performance.

+In 7.22.5+ and in 7.23.2+ the default value is `true` for `legacyJobRetryBehaviorEnabled`.
+For 7.24.0+ the default value is `false` for `legacyJobRetryBehaviorEnabled` .